-Caring for your fiddle leaf fig can be complex and overwhelming, especially if you are a first time plant owner.
+Caring for your fiddle leaf fig can be complex and overwhelming, especially if you are a first-time plant owner.
 Good fiddle leaf fig care makes your plant stronger and more resistant to disease.
 But poor care creates a downward spiral of sickness and problems.
-Luckily, there are ten critical components to successfully caring for your fiddle leaf fig plant.
-Follow these ten commandments of fiddle leaf fig care for a happy and healthy plant.
+Luckily, there are 10 critical components to successfully caring for your fiddle leaf fig plant.
+Follow these 10 commandments of fiddle leaf fig care for a happy and healthy plant.

 1. Provide Proper Drainage

 Fiddle leaf fig care starts with the root system; that is the basis of your plant’s health.
 Many people are not aware, but to work properly, roots need both water and oxygen.
 Proper drainage allows your plant’s root system to breathe and stay healthy.
 Without adequate drainage, root rot can set in and kill your plant.

 Make sure your plant is potted properly and drains completely after each watering.
 To check, insert a wooden skewer to the bottom of the pot and make sure it’s not wet before you water.
 If it’s wet a week after you watered last, you need to improve your drainage in a hurry.

 In addition to providing proper drainage, it’s important to let your plant’s soil dry out a bit between waterings.
 Too much water is one of the most common mistakes owners make with their fiddle leaf fig care.
 Be aware of your plant’s water requirements and make sure you aren’t drowning your plant.